vaminator/vamtb/README.md

   -b, --usedb / --no-usedb        Use DB.
   -a, --force / --no-force        Do not ask for confirmation.
   -e, --meta / --no-meta          Only reset subject metadata.
+  -n, --dryrun / --no-dryrun      Dry run on what would be uploaded.
   --help                          Show this message and exit.

 Commands:
-  anon          Upload var to Anonfiles. checkdeps     Check dependencies of all var files. checkvars     Check all var files for consistency. dbdel         Remove one var from DB. dbscan        Scan vars and store props in db. dump          Dump meta.json from var.
+  anon          Upload var to Anonfiles. checkdep      Check dependencies of var recursively. checkvar      Check all var files for consistency. dbdel         Remove one var from DB. dbscan        Scan vars and store props in db. dump          Dump meta.json from var.